I Have A Dental Emergency… What Do I Do?

 - Severe toothache

-If you are in dental pain in the Redmond area, don’t hesitate to give us a call!
+If you are in dental pain in the Redmond, WA area, don’t hesitate to give us a call!

 Stay calm, and follow these steps.
 You’ll be back to your smile in no time.

-- Knocked Out Tooth: If there are any debris on the tooth, rinse with warm water.
-Place the tooth into a cup of milk and contact the dentist office immediately for an appointment.
-In their rush to be seen, many people forget to take their tooth with them, so…remember to take it with you!
+- Knocked-out tooth: If there is any debris on the tooth, rinse it with warm water.
+Place the tooth into a cup of milk and contact our office immediately for an appointment.
+In their rush to be seen, many people forget to take their teeth with them, so…remember to take them with you!

-- Cracked Tooth: Rinse your mouth with warm water to clean the affected area, and then apply a cold pack to reduce swelling.
-Again, call the dental office at once!
+- Cracked tooth: Rinse your mouth with warm water to clean the affected area, and then apply a cold pack to reduce swelling.
+Again, our office at once!

-- Tooth Pain or Sudden Increased Tooth Sensitivity: Make an appointment immediately and your Redmond dentist will evaluate you.
+- Tooth pain or sudden increased tooth sensitivity: Make an appointment immediately and your dentist will evaluate you.
 It may be that a root canal is necessary, an object is caught between the teeth, or you may have a cavity.

 There are some dental emergencies that can be avoided.
 Don’t, of course, use your teeth as tools to open packages, cut tape, or crack nuts.
 Drink water often to flush out your mouth and help your saliva neutralize acids left behind by food and drink, especially the sugary treats and alcohols commonly consumed over the holidays!

 Emergency Dental Care